-At Britton Smith Peters & Kalail, we provide comprehensive legal services to Ohio school boards at a reasonable cost.
+At Smith Peters Kalail, we provide comprehensive legal services to Ohio school boards at a reasonable cost.
 We help districts avoid financial and legal frustrations so they can focus on what is most important: educating children.

 “ We're a law firm that places a